Experience a homestay in both Laos & Vietnam.

 This motorcycle tour is accompanied by a GPS tracker that displays our live location and track history on an online map.
 We will provide you with the link and login details which you can then share with your family at home so they can track your progress throughout the trip.

-This tour will be guided by an experienced local in both countries.
+This motorcycle tour will be guided by an experienced local Lao guide.

 Breakfast, lunch and dinner is provided on most days.